maidsafe/temp_safe_network/README.md

 ### Linking exception

-sn is licensed under GPLv3 with linking exception.
+safe_network is licensed under GPLv3 with linking exception.
 This means you can link to and use the library from any program, proprietary or open source; paid or gratis.
-However, if you modify sn, you must distribute the source to your modified version under the terms of the GPLv3.
+However, if you modify safe_network, you must distribute the source to your modified version under the terms of the GPLv3.

 See the [LICENSE](LICENSE) file for more details.